 Hydrogen peroxide is made up of two hydrogen atoms and two oxygen atoms (H2O2).
-When it comes into contact with an open wound it is known to produce bubbles.
-This occurs because blood and other living cells contain an enzyme called catalase, when hydrogen peroxide comes into contact with catalase it converts hydrogen peroxide into water (H2O) and oxygen gas (O) producing the characteristic bubbles.
-Not only are bacteria damaged during this process but healthy tissue is damaged also.
+When it comes into contact with an open wound, it is known to produce bubbles, which occurs because blood and other living cells contain an enzyme called catalase, when hydrogen peroxide comes into contact with catalase it converts hydrogen peroxide into water (H2O) and oxygen gas (O) producing the characteristic bubbles.
+Not only are bacteria damaged during this process but healthy tissue is also destroyed.

 When applied to deep cuts, hydrogen peroxide can cause an embolism (blockage of an artery) when the oxygen produced by the decomposition of hydrogen peroxide enters a nearby blood vessel.

 Essential oils are concentrated compounds obtained from plants.
 Many of which are highly toxic to cats if inhaled, applied to the skin or ingested.

 Tea tree oil